-As noted, Advanced Conceptual design work is progressing on the Green Line Extension project, and will be completed when the full package of Advanced Conceptual/Preliminary Engineering plans for elements of the Green Line Extension Project are submitted to the MBTA.
-These submittals are being made in phases, the inprogress Advanced Conceptual designs for the seven stations were submitted in late May and the design submittals for the bridges, and roadways submitted in late June.
-Finally, the viaduct, track and guideway components will be submitted in mid-August, as the required survey work in the right of way has affected progress on these last items.
-Review comments on the first rounds of submittals are underway and will be addressed/incorporated into the Advanced Preliminary Design in the coming months.
+As noted, Advanced Conceptual design work is complete on the Green Line Extension project, with the final portion of the Advanced Conceptual/Preliminary Engineering plans submitted to the MBTA on August 15, 2012.
+These submittals were made in phases, with the in-progress Advanced Conceptual designs for the seven stations submitted in late May, the design submittals for the bridges and roadways in late June, and the viaduct, track and guideway components submitted in mid-August.
+Comments on the first rounds of submittals have been issued and will be addressed/incorporated into the Advanced Preliminary Design in the coming months.

-As the designs for the stations and bridges has continued, new questions and design challenges have developed; some are related to emergency egress and accessibility requirements, while others are related to the receipt of new, more detailed survey information and recently identified utility conflicts.
+As the designs for the stations and bridges have continued, new questions and design challenges have developed; some relate to emergency egress and accessibility requirements, while others to the receipt of new, more detailed survey information and recently identified utility conflicts.
+The MBTA is appealing a decision by the State Building Inspector in regard to the design of the emergency egress off the end of 4 of the station platforms, and is working to resolve this issue as soon as possible.
 Additional studies are now underway in order to provide options for resolution of these issues as quickly as possible.
-Coordination on traffic analysis and roadway designs around each of the stations continues with each of the corridor cities.
-Of particular note, MassDOT must still reach agreement with the City of Somerville on a design that will allow the MBTA paratransit service to safely and conveniently access the new Green Line station at Gilman Square.
-Roadway improvements at Lechmere, which are being partially funded by the NorthPoint development project, continue to be an item of discussion with members of the East Cambridge neighborhood.
-Station-specific alternatives on emergency egress from the end of four of the proposed stations continue to be discussed with state public safety officials and further justification is being prepared for submittal.
+Of particular note, an agreement must still be reached on a design that will allow the MBTA paratransit service to safely and conveniently access the new Green Line station at Gilman Square, and coordination with NStar and MWRA is ongoing in regard to revised station layouts at Ball Square.
+Drainage issues at Washington Street Station and alternative ways to provide Traction power are also being studied.
+Lastly, a relocated 2nd entrance at Lechmere is under consideration along with review of future options for a 2nd head house at the Union Square station.
+Roadway improvements at Lechmere, which are the responsibility of the NorthPoint development project, continue to be an item of discussion between NorthPoint and the City of Cambridge and the members of the East Cambridge neighborhood and affect the design in this area.

-Detailed design work on a Phase 1 Early Bridge/Demolition package has been completed, that package includes (1) the widening of two railroad bridges to accommodate the additional Green Line tracks and (2) the demolition of the MBTA tire storage building at 21 Water Street in the Lechmere area to provide parking and staging areas for the Phase 2/2A work.
+Detailed design work on the Phase 1 Early Bridge/Demolition3 package is complete.
+This package includes (1) the widening of two railroad bridges to accommodate the additional Green Line tracks and (2) the demolition of the MBTA tire storage building at 21 Water Street in the Lechmere area to provide parking and staging areas for the Phase 2/2A work.
 Advertisement of this work occurred on July 16, 2012, following receipt of the FONSI from FTA, which occurred on July 9, 2012.
+Bids were taken on September 6, 2012 and are in review.
 A request for a Letter of No Prejudice to maintain eligibility for those portions of the Phase 1 work scope not already permitted under previous approvals was submitted to FTA on July 19, 2012.
+Project staff continues to respond to follow up queries on the request.
 Construction would begin in late fall 2012.